uchestik/React-Node-MongoDB-eCommerce/README.md

 3) In the command line run 'mongod' to start MongoDB
 4) In a different Terminal / command line run 'node server.js' to start the Node.js server
 5) In a different Terminal / Command line run 'npm start' to boot react app.
 Make sure app is running on a port thats not port 3000

+DESKTOP VIEW ONLY - 4 hour project.
+Did not have time to optimize for mobile.